-Non-government schools should receive 80% of their SRS entitlement from the Australian Government and approximately 20% from states and territories (see sections 1.7 and 1.8).
+Non-government schools should receive 80% of their SRS entitlement from the Australian Government and approximately 20% from states and territories (see sections 7 and 8).

-Each state and territory government has entered into a bilateral agreement with Australian Government setting out their funding targets.
+Each state and territory government has entered into a bilateral agreement with the Australian Government setting out their funding targets.
 Some states and territories will meet their funding targets either before or after 2029, while others are currently not on track to meet the legislated funding shares.
-(See state and territory share of SRS, section 1.8).
+(See state and territory share of SRS, section 8).

-1.3 BASE FUNDING
+3. BASE FUNDING

 The SRS base amount is an estimate of how much total public funding a school needs to meet its students' educational needs and is funded on a per-student basis.
-In 2024, the final primary SRS base amount is \$13,570 per student and the final secondary SRS base amount is \$17,053 per student.
+In 2025, the initial primary SRS base amount is \$13,991 per student and the initial secondary SRS base amount is \$17,582 per student.
+These amounts will be finalised in August 2025 when indexation is applied to the initial 2025 amounts.

-For most non-government schools, the base amount is reduced by the school's Capacity to Contribute score (see section 1.4).
+For most non-government schools, the base amount is reduced by the school's Capacity to Contribute score (see section 4).

-In 2024, ISA estimates that base funding will account for 76% of all Australian Government recurrent funding to Independent schools nationally and in Queensland.
+In 2025, ISA estimates that base funding will account for 75% of all Australian Government recurrent funding to Independent schools nationally, and 75% in Queensland.

-1.4 CAPACITY TO CONTRIBUTE
+4. CAPACITY TO CONTRIBUTE